 If a seed gets stuck inside the dog’s nose, there may be nasal, bloody discharge, with your canine continually rubbing his nose and sneezing.
 A seed has the potential to move into the lungs or damage the airways, with the capacity of being life-threatening.

 The eyes will appear watery, red, inflamed and swollen, while your dog will rub at the eyes due to the irritation.
 Ongoing problems may result in ulcers or blindness if a seed enters the eye.

 Keep an eye open for your dog to start pawing at his head or the affected ear, often quite soon after a walk.
 The dog will hold his head to the side as he attempts to shake the seed out of his ear.
 The investigation will not show you the seed, as it could be embedded inside the ear canal, where it may result in chronic infection and possible rupture of the eardrum.

 Your dog may swallow grass seeds if he eats food from the ground contaminated with seeds or even when walking or running through dry grass.
 A seed can be swallowed and may cause no problems at all, but there is a possibility of one being stuck in the dog’s throat, causing swelling and inflammation.
 Look out for coughing, vomiting and reluctance to eat.

 To prevent injury from grass seeds, try to avoid long grass when out walking.
 When you return home after a walk, it’s always wise to check your dog’s paws and ears, lip folds and eyelids, for any signs of grass seeds.
 Keep long-haired dogs and those with long ears well-groomed, paying attention to their ears and feet.

-If you suspect that your dog has been injured by this grass seed problem, see a vet immediately, as the sooner the problem is detected, the more chance you have of finding the grass seed before it becomes difficult to locate, or it causes more major problems for your dog.
+If you suspect that this grass seed problem has injured your dog, see a vet immediately, as the sooner the problem is detected, the more chance you have of finding the grass seed before it becomes difficult to locate, or it causes more major problems for your dog.
 The sooner the grass seed problem is spotted, the quicker it can be dealt with.